Skip to Main Content

 Barristers tend to be self-employed, although they may be employed by government legal services such as the Crown Prosecution Service (CPS) or the Government Legal Service (GLS).

-The route to qualifying as a barrister
+How to qualify as a barrister

 Schemes to increase diversity in the legal sector